 Pre-Conditions:

-- The vendor shall list the standard protocols which transfer security event logging data.
+- The vendor shall list the protocols which transfer security event logging data (in accordance with clause 4.2.3.2.4).

 - The session between network product and central location or external system for network product log functions has been set up.